wissam-sib/universal-sentence-encoder-java/Readme.md

             legacy_init_op=tf.initializers.tables_initializer(name='init_all_tables'))
 ```

-With tensorflow_hub 0.9.0 and tensorflow 2.3.1
+I used tensorflow_hub 0.9.0 and tensorflow 2.3.1

 ## Step 2 : Import the project in Java and run it